US grocery market, mapped

 Who buys this data

-B2B vendors selling into 40,000 supermarkets.
+B2B vendors selling into supermarket operators.

 This page is for the teams selling into grocery operators, not the operators themselves.
-If you ship one of the categories below, the long-tail map is what your AE team has been asking for.
+If you ship one of the categories below, the long-tail store map is what your AE team has been asking for.

 Grocery point-of-sale and ecommerce platforms